-Lp(a) Concentrations
+Lp(a) concentrations

-Plasma Lp(a) levels are approximately 90% genetically determined through the LPA gene (14).
+Plasma Lp(a) levels are approximately 90% genetically determined through the LPA gene [14].
 Lipoprotein(a) levels are low at birth, and measurements from umbilical cord blood can be a reliable indicator of neonatal venous blood levels.
-By 15 months of age, Lp(a) levels reach those typically observed in adults, and the 90th percentile of levels measured at birth (whether from cord or venous blood) serves as a strong predictor for later high-risk levels (11).
+By 15 months of age, Lp(a) levels reach those typically observed in adults, and the 90th percentile of levels measured at birth (whether from cord or venous blood) serves as a strong predictor for later high-risk levels [11].

-Lp(a) concentrations are significantly influenced by race and gender, though the proportional CVD risk due to Lp(a) is roughly similar across ethnicities after considering traditional risk factors (48).
-Lower Lp(a) concentrations are found in Chinese, Caucasians, and South Asians, and highest in Black individuals (2).
-The level of Lp(a) is about 17% higher in women than in men after age 50, which is usually associated with the onset of menopause (49).
-In women Lp(a) levels are more variable during their lifetime (50).
+Lp(a) concentrations are significantly influenced by race and gender, though the proportional CVD risk due to Lp(a) is roughly similar across ethnicities after considering traditional risk factors [48].
+Lower Lp(a) concentrations are found in Chinese, Caucasians, and South Asians, and the highest in Black individuals [2].
+The level of Lp(a) is about 17% higher in women than in men after age 50, which is usually associated with the onset of menopause [49].
+In women, Lp(a) levels are more variable during their lifetime [50].
 Lp(a) levels remain stable from menarche through the reproductive years until the perimenopause.
-However, during pregnancy, Lp(a) levels approximately double, though the exact mechanisms behind this increase are not understood (51).
-It is hypothesized that oestrogen may influence Lp(a) synthesis and clearance and that Lp(a) could act as an acute-phase protein in response to endothelial damage, or that it may play a role in placental development (52,53).
-Elevated Lp(a) levels during pregnancy might impact outcomes, potentially raising the risk of complications, such as gestational diabetes, preterm delivery, and low birth weight (54).
-Recent data did not confirm the causal relationship between Lp(a) levels and the risk of preeclampsia (55).
+However, during pregnancy, Lp(a) levels approximately double, though the exact mechanisms behind this increase are not understood [51].
+It is hypothesized that estrogen may influence Lp(a) synthesis and clearance and that Lp(a) could act as an acute-phase protein in response to endothelial damage, or that it may play a role in placental development [52, 53].
+Elevated Lp(a) levels during pregnancy might impact outcomes, potentially raising the risk of complications, such as gestational diabetes, preterm delivery, and low birth weight [54].
+Recent data did not confirm the causal relationship between Lp(a) levels and the risk of preeclampsia [55].

-Growing evidence has emerged regarding environmental risk factors, conditions, and therapies that can influence Lp(a) levels, potentially contributing to the observed individual variability in Lp(a) (56-58).
-Among patients in the placebo group in the OCEAN(a)-DOSE Trial with stable ASCVD and elevated baseline Lp(a) concentrations, notable intraindividual variability of about 10% in Lp(a) levels was observed across all visits (59).
-Data from the Nashville Biosciences database showed that baseline and follow-up paired values were significantly different, with an absolute change of ≥ 10 mg/dL in 38.1% and a >25% change in 40.5% of individuals.
+Growing evidence has emerged regarding environmental risk factors, conditions, and therapies that can influence Lp(a) levels, potentially contributing to the observed individual variability in Lp(a) [56-58].
+Among patients in the placebo group in the OCEAN(a)-DOSE Trial with stable ASCVD and elevated baseline Lp(a) concentrations, notable intraindividual variability of about 10% in Lp(a) levels was observed across all visits [59].
+Data from the Nashville Biosciences database showed that baseline and follow-up paired values were significantly different, with an absolute change of $\geq$ 10 mg/dl in 38.1% and a > 25% change in 40.5% of individuals.
 Black individuals exhibited greater variability than White individuals; likewise, women exhibited greater variability than men.
-A positive correlation between the baseline Lp(a) levels and the absolute changes in Lp(a) was also observed; 53% of those in the intermediate 'grey-zone' category transitioned to either the low-risk (20%) or high-risk (33%) category (60).
-In the PMMHRI-Lp(a) Registry, the Lp(a) visit-to-visit variability (mean time distance: 7±5 months) was insignificant and only 3.25 mg/dL, but as many as every fourth patient had difference higher than 10 mg/dL (3).
-This issue needs to be further investigated, including also the effect of apo(a) isoforms on the level's variability.
-This may provide invaluable information for identifying patients that should have Lp(a) measurement more than once (56).
+A positive correlation between the baseline Lp(a) levels and the absolute changes in Lp(a) was also observed; 53% of those in the intermediate "gray zone" category transitioned to either the low-risk (20%) or high-risk (33%) category [60].
+In the PMMHRI-Lp(a) Registry, the Lp(a) visit-to-visit variability (mean time distance: 7 ±5 months) was insignificant and only 3.25 mg/dl, but as many as every fourth patient had a difference greater than 10 mg/dl [3].
+This issue needs to be further investigated, including the effect of apo(a) isoforms on the level's variability.
+This may provide invaluable information for identifying patients who should have Lp(a) measurement more than once [56].